Margin1996/Assisted_learning/README.md

-# This work is still under review.
+# This work is still under review :kissing_heart:

 This work propose an innovative assisted learning framework that employs a "teacher-student" architecture equipped with local and global distillation schemes.

 It has several advantages as outlined below:

-- **Ability to maintain performance during testing with missing modalities**
+:star: **Ability to maintain performance during testing with missing modalities**

-- **High interpretability demonstrating knowledge transferability between different modalities**
+:star: **High interpretability demonstrating knowledge transferability between different modalities**

-- **Simplicity and flexibility**
+:star: **Simplicity and flexibility**

 Below is the process of the proposed framework: